 made sound rush back; birds, a distant lawnmower,

 “Too late” are the first words of this horrific, nightmarish stanza.
 The child’s freedom has led her upon the path where an awful man sexually abuses her innocence like a predator, asking her to touch his erect “purple root,” insinuating his male organ.
-This is Duffy’s social commentary upon the pedophiles or those who are sexually attracted to children, moving in the adult world preying upon innocent girls.
+This is Duffy’s social commentary upon the paedophiles or those who are sexually attracted to children, moving into the adult world and preying upon innocent girls.
 Duffy describes how girls could be subjected to such terrifying trauma at a young age.

 The sight stuns the child, and sounds from distant places echo in her ears as she tries to run away from that man and that dark place she accidentally stumbled upon.
 But perhaps it is already too late, and there is no escape from what she has witnessed.
 Even if she goes back home, the scene will come and haunt her for the rest of her life.

 his hoarse, frightful endearments as I backed away

 and time fell from the sky like a red ball.